xavierjialei/xi-portfolio/README.md

 # About Me
-My name is Xavier (he/him).
-I'm currently a Master's student at Carnegie Mellon University, studying products and services design with a background in business and computer science.
-I have three-year professional experience in digital product management of ASR and NLP SaaS solutions.
+My name is Xavier Xi and I go by he/him pronouns.
+I'm currently a Master's student at Carnegie Mellon University, studying products and services design.
+In 2018, I received my Bachelor’s degree in Business Administration with double majors in Information Systems and Computer Science from the University of Hong Kong.
+As I was more interested in empathizing with users and collaborating in teams to solve users’ pain points, I decided to pursue a career path in product management.
+Upon graduation from college, I had the chance to join a startup that develops enterprise SaaS solutions with applications of speech recognition and natural language processing to work as a product manager for almost three years.
 I'm passionate about creating powerful tools and experiences for workflow optimization.

 # What I hope to learn